Population: 2.88 million

-Abania is a rich country in water resources which comprise a coastline length of 362 km.
-Albania has six islands in the Mediterranean.
-They all are very small and uninhabited.
+Albania is a country rich in water resources, with a coastline length of 362 km.
+Albania has six islands in the Mediterranean, all are very small and uninhabited.
 The fisheries sector in Albania is relatively small, however it is important from a socio-economic point of view as it is a significant source of jobs in coastal and remote areas.

 The fisheries sector is still in transition despite significant development and processing capacities inherited from the past.